mattvenn/piffin/reaction_timer/lesson-3.md

 ## Add the LED control : 10 minutes

 We need to use another library to control the LEDs.
 Get the students to add these lines to the top of their `flash.py` code.
+They can leave in the printing lines, as they are helpful for debugging.

 These lines are also in the handout.